Honoring Patty Boyd’s legacy for arts and education

 To Patty’s great nephew, local farmer Andrew Rice, her commitment to fostering a love of music and the arts during her life and long after, isn’t a surprise.
 The Rice family were among the early settlers of the Santa Maria Valley, and each successive generation has worked to help build the community into what it is today.

 Boyd’s legacy will be celebrated during Allan Hancock College’s inaugural Hancock Honors event on Sept.
-9 from 5 – 9 p.m. at the Fine Arts Complex on the college’s Santa Maria campus.
-Event tickets are now on sale and can be purchased by visiting https://www.hancockcollege.edu/honors/.
+9 from 5-9 p.m. at the Fine Arts Complex on the college’s Santa Maria campus.